ni/install-systemlink-enterprise/guide/installation-guide.md

 SystemLink Enterprise requires some resources to be installed globally on the cluster.
 This installation requires a cluster administrator with full access rights.

-Prequisites are installed using the systemlink-admin Helm chart.
+Prerequisites are installed using the systemlink-admin Helm chart.

 You should download [admin-values.yaml](templates/admin-values.yaml) to customize the configuration of these components.
 It should not be necessary to modify any of the defaults in this file.

-Install prequisites using the following commands:
+Install prerequisites using the following commands:

 ```bash
 helm repo update